On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 All of this can be done relative to an equivariant commutative algebra $R$ by defining

 to be

-Because they can fail to be commutative, these polynomial algebras do not have all of the algebraic properties one might hope for.
+Because they can fail to be commutative, these twisted monoid rings do not have all of the algebraic properties one might hope for.
 But it is possible to naturally construct all of the equivariant {\em monomial ideals}.
 Here is how.